knno/kengine-archive/docs/0.2/Frequently-Asked.md

 ### Can I send you donations? {docsify-ignore}

 Thanks for the appreciation.
 If you would like to support my work, please share the library with your friends!
 You can also contact me on discord (knno).
+You can donate when downloading from itch.io: [https://knno.itch.io/kengine/](https://knno.itch.io/kengine/)

 &nbsp;